phunc20/ferrari_morning_dance/README.md

     - [ ] How to pause the music
     - [ ] How to turn off the music altogether
     - [ ] How to restart the laptop
+- Verbessern `playback_loop.sh`
+    - [ ] Logging: Datetime, logging to a file, logging level, etc.

+## Lesson Learned
+- If you want to write a function, say, `your_terrific_func`, and to make use of that function's stdout via, say, `value=$(your_terrific_func arg1 arg2)`, then your debug/logging message from inside the function should look like `echo "this is a logging message" >&2` (because otherwise the function's stdout will be messed up.)